 11. Liquid moment

-Subject: A glass of wine on dark wood surface.
+Subject: A glass of red wine on a dark wood surface.

-Action: Glass tips slowly, wine pours out in dramatic slow-motion,
+Action: The glass tips slowly; wine pours out in dramatic

 Context: Dark candlelit interior, single warm light source.